Apricot Linzer Biscuits

 If you’re anything like us, Linzer biscuits have been nicely compartmentalised into a “thanks but no thanks” cooking category, along with pizza dough, pickles and ice cream.
 If you’re wondering what any of those foods have in common, it’s that their restaurant/store-bought counterparts are just SO good and require zero effort.
-If it ain't broke right?
 But last week we faced one of these fears and attempted making Linzer biscuits from scratch.
-Just as we learned when making homemade gnocchi, they were easy, really easy.
+Just as we learned when making homemade gnocchi, they were easy - really easy.
 And extremely satisfying.
 So here’s our very best recipe for Apricot Linzer Biscuits - tried, tasted and loved by allplants team.

 Add your flour, ground almonds, sugar and salt to a bowl and mix to combine.
 Add the cold cubed butter and knead using your hands for 2-3 minutes, until a smooth dough comes together.
 Form your dough into a ball and then cover your bowl with a kitchen towel.
 Let it chill in the fridge for 30-40 minutes.

 Pre heat your oven to 180˚C. Roll your dough out onto a floured surface until it’s about ¼-⅛ inch thick.
 Using cookie cutters, cut out rounds (note: don’t cut out your smaller rounds yet).
 Transfer your rounds to a lined baking sheet and using a smaller cutter, make a hole in half of your rounds.
 Bake your cookies for 8-10 minutes, until golden.
 In the meantime, repeat the rolling/cutting process until you’ve used all of your scraps.
 Let your biscuits cool for 10 minutes.

 In the meantime heat your jam up in a saucepan over medium heat for 3-4 minutes, as this will loosen it up.